Authoritarian Dog Rules in Bushy and Richmond Park Plus Other Areas Across the UK

 There are approximately 5.6 million people who visit Richmond Park and 2.8 million at Bushy.
 The percentage of Deer worrying is infinitesimal next to the 8.4 million total for both parks

 One of the worst acts of cruelty is to deny any animal freedom to express its natural instincts and shackle it to a lead for months on end that is animal cruelly in anybody’s language.

-In fact, it is actually a lawful requirement to allow animals in your care freedom to express their natural drives and instincts and to be able to meet and greet others of their own kind.
+In fact, it is actually a lawful requirement to allow animals in your care the freedom to express their natural drives and instincts and to be able to meet and greet others of their own kind.

 This is from the five freedoms from the 2006 Animal Welfare Act

-(4) Freedom to express (most) normal behaviour by providing sufficient space, proper facilities, and company of the animal’s own kind.
+(4) Freedom to express (most) normal behaviour by providing sufficient space, proper facilities, and the company of the animal’s own kind.

-New puppies will never get the socialisation they need and will not learn and understand recall if it cannot have an element of freedom in places like Bushy and Richmond Parks.
+New puppies will never get the socialisation they need and will not learn and understand recall if they cannot have an element of freedom in places like Bushy and Richmond Parks.
 These Royal Parks are crown property not the plaything of unelected quangos.

-It is obvious the start of the downfall of these Royal Parks was the forming of an unelected Charity In 2017, who took over the role of managing the parks from The Royal Parks Agency who had previously done a sterling job.
+It is obvious the start of the downfall of these Royal Parks was the forming of an unelected Charity In 2017, that took over the role of managing the parks from The Royal Parks Agency who had previously done a sterling job.
 This group are an unmitigated disaster.

-As well as The Royal Parks Charity, there is a further tier of management and this is run by Andrew Scattergood the Chief Executive his email address is [email protected]
+As well as The Royal Parks Charity, there is a further tier of management and this is run by Andrew Scattergood the Chief Executivehis email address is [email protected]

 In many places, including Bushy and Richmond Park, visitors pay taxes towards their upkeep.
 We are paying to be abused by people that clearly have not thought through their authoritarian actions